vivesweb/printable_labels_pdf/README.md

 	---------------------

 	Ex.
-Perhups you have a page printed with labels from 1 to 5, and then have the rest labels in blank, without print.
+Maybe you have a page printed labels from 1 to 5, and then have the rest labels in blank, without print.
-	You can recycle the label page and use it another time!!!!
+	You can recycle the labels paper and use it another time!!!!
 	If you want to print the first label beginning at position 6 (that is 3 row second col), then set $begin_at_label_num to 6 For our example, the pdf will be created as it:
 	---------------------